simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 3. **Choose Encryption Options**: During the BitLocker setup, you will have the option to choose between different encryption methods, such as using a password, a smart card, or both.
 Select the appropriate method based on your security requirements and preferences.

-4. **Backup Recovery Key**: It is crucial to back up the BitLocker recovery key.
+4. **Backup Recovery Key**: You need to back up the BitLocker recovery key.
 This key acts as a failsafe in case you forget your password or encounter any issues accessing the encrypted drive.
 Store the recovery key in a secure location separate from your device.

 5. **Manage BitLocker Settings**: After enabling BitLocker, you can customize additional settings, such as auto-unlock for specific drives or configuring the use of TPM (Trusted Platform Module) for added security.
 These settings can be accessed through the BitLocker management interface.